-• Imposes a country-by-country regime on the determination of FTC, which prevents the cross-crediting of high-and low-tax FTCs to reduce overall foreign income.
-The country-

-- by-country rules are applied based on the "taxable units" of a U.S. taxpayer that are tax residents of the same foreign country. - Applies the country-by-country regime to the separate foreign income basket for GILTI, passive income and general income.
+- No substantive changes. - Imposes a country-by-country regime on the determination of FTC, which prevents the cross-crediting of high-and low-tax FTCs to reduce overall foreign income.
+The country-by-country rules are applied based on the "taxable units" of a U.S. taxpayer that are tax residents of the same foreign country. - Applies the country-by-country regime to the separate foreign income basket for GILTI, passive income and general income.
 The proposal repeals the current branch basket.
 As a result, foreign branch income will tier up to the legal entity of which it is a branch. - Modifies the expense allocation rules so that for purposes of determining GILTI, deductions for interest, stewardship and research and development expenses do not have to be allocated to foreign source income and thus do not affect the taxpayer's FTC limitation. - Applies the country-by-country regime to separate loss limitations. - Repeals the carryback of excess FTC, with carryforwards generally subject to the current 10-year carryforward period.
 Through Dec.
 31, 2030, the provision limits the carryforward of FTC in the GILTI basket to five years, rather than the current 10 years. - Repeals the rule requiring applicable U.S. corporations to determine the foreign-source income of its foreign subsidiary by disregarding certain tax-exempt dividends. - Applies the principles of section 338(h)(16) in determining the source and character of a "covered asset acquisition" for purposes of the FTC rules, subject to an exception for binding written contracts in effect on Sept.
 13, 2021. - Modifies the rules applicable to redeterminations of credit or deductions for foreign taxes paid. - Applies to taxable years beginning after Dec.
 31, 2022, and with respect to the modifications to the carryback or carryforward of FTC, it applies to taxes paid in taxable years beginning after Dec.
 31, 2022. - Impact: Imposes a country-by-country regime, which will create significant compliance burdens and costs, while limiting a U.S. company's ability to cross-credit taxes across the aggregate of its foreign income relating to the GILTI, passive income and general income categories.

-Section 138125.
-Foreign Oil-Related Income to Include Oil Shale and Tar Sands.
+SFC Section 128125 [House Section 138125].
+Foreign Oil-Related Income To Include Oil Shale And Tar Sands.

-- Expands the definition of foreign-related income for purposes of the FTC rules to include oil shale and tar sands in addition to the current oil and gas wells. - Applies generally to taxable years beginning after Dec.
+- No substantive changes. - Expands the definition of foreign-related income for purposes of the FTC rules to include oil shale and tar sands in addition to the current oil and gas wells. - Applies generally to taxable years beginning after Dec.
 31, 2021. - Impact: Expands the base of foreign oil-related income subject to U.S. taxation.

-Section 138126.
-Modifications to Inclusion of Global Intangible Low-Taxed Income.
+SFC Section 128126 [House Section 138126].
+Modifications To Inclusion Of Global Intangible Low-Taxed Income.